Causal Embargo: Chrononauts

 Guilds of the Lotus Circuit

-From Song monasteries to Chola temples, an encrypted knowledge guild blooms: threatening every gatekeeper east of the Indus.
+From Song monasteries to Chola temples, an encrypted knowledge guild blooms, threatening every gatekeeper east of the Indus.

 Era & Setting